alifm-lif/Technical-QATest-LIF/README.md

 ---

 ## 🛠 Tasks
 You are required to perform a quality analysis on these features.
-The task is divided into three sections and must be submitted within **2 Days** after receiving this email.
+The task is divided into three sections:

 ### 1. Test Case Creation
 Create a minimum of **10 Test Cases** covering: